![]() |

 "Just did."
 Miller said as he put his terminal in its case and walked away.
 Behind him, the sounds of the riot grew.
 But he figured the police could take care of it. (p.208-209)

-It's in this increasingly tense political context that Miller becomes increasingly obsessed with Julie Mao--a woman who, as he himself once seems to have been, was so enraged by the oppressive corporate-controlled social hierarchy around her that she chose to dedicate her life to the cause of the Outer Planets Alliance.
-Soon, Miller is casually reading Julie's private messages during his time off, seemingly living vicariously through her experiences, and even going so far as to begin speaking aloud to his own imagined version of Julie Mao--asking questions of her as if she were a close friend, and not a person he's technically (as the novel makes very clear) been hired to stalk and then kidnap.
+It's in this increasingly tense climate that Miller becomes obsessed with Julie Mao--a woman who, as he himself once seems to have been many years earlier, was so enraged by the oppressive corporate-controlled social hierarchy around her that she chose to dedicate her life to the cause of an organization working to dismantle it.
+Soon, Miller is casually reading Julie's private messages during his time off, seemingly living vicariously through this woman's experiences, and even going so far as to begin speaking aloud to his own imagined version of Julie--asking questions of her as if she were a close friend, and not a person he has technically (as the novel makes very clear) been hired to stalk and kidnap.

-As this investigation consumes more and more of Miller's life--ultimately driving him to abandon his job at Star Helix and his home on Ceres so that he can continue obsessively researching Julie's whereabouts--his half of the novel comes to teeter between several contrasting interpretations of itself.
-Is Miller's obsession with Julie really just a result (as he claims) of his dedication to his job--a noble conviction that regardless of the morally gray context in which Shaddid assigned him to this missing person's case, whoever Julie is, she is in danger, and therefore it is now Miller's duty to do what he can to save her?
-Alternately, is Miller so fixated on Julie due to his growing awareness that regardless of her intentions in joining the Outer Planets Alliance, this woman is about to make the very same mistake that he himself seems to have narrowly avoided in his youth, and entrust herself to the cause of a violent organization which uses the idealism of its cause to conceal the true human cost of its actions?
+As this investigation consumes more and more of Miller's life--ultimately driving him to abandon his job at Star Helix and his home on Ceres--his half of the novel comes to teeter between several contrasting interpretations of itself.
+Is Miller's obsession with Julie really just a result of (as he claims) his dedication to his job as a police officer--a noble conviction that regardless of the morally gray context in which Shaddid assigned him to this missing person's case, Julie is in danger, and therefore it is now Miller's duty as an officer of the law to do what he can to save her?
+Alternately, is Miller so fixated on Julie due to his growing awareness that regardless of her intentions in joining the Outer Planets Alliance, this woman is about to make the very same mistake that he himself seems to have narrowly avoided in his youth, and entrust herself to a violent organization which uses the idealism of its cause to conceal the true human cost of its actions?

 Or, perhaps most interestingly, is the truth actually the other way around?
-Is Miller's obsession with Julie actually rooted less in his fear that this person whom he has never met is about to throw away her life, and instead in a personal realization that in siding with the interests of Star Helix Security, he has wasted his own?
-Is Miller, essentially, taking advantage of Julie, and using his investigation of her whereabouts as a vehicle by which he can vicariously live the idealized life which he always wished he could have followed, but also never had the courage to pursue?
+Is Miller's obsession with Julie rooted less in his fear that this person whom he has never met is about to throw away her life, and instead in the realization that in siding with the interests of Star Helix Security many years prior, he has wasted his own?
+Is Miller, essentially, taking advantage of Julie, and using his investigation of her whereabouts as a vehicle by which he can vicariously live the imagined life which he always wished he could have followed, but also never had the courage to pursue?

-Much as with Miller's obsession with Julie Mao, and the strange nexus of competing ideologies in which Holden finds himself trapped, the alien around which the plot of Leviathan Wakes is eventually shown to revolve isn't exactly malicious, but instead just continually seeking to twist the universe into a shape that better conforms to its own preconceptions and biases.
-All the while, everyone in this story remains unaware that the world in which they think they live--the world they are constantly seeking to better react to and understand--may very well not exist.
+Much as with Miller's obsession with twisting the story of Julie Mao onto the contours of his own life, and the strange nexus of competing propagandas in which Holden finds himself trapped, the alien around which the elaborate plot of Leviathan Wakes is eventually shown to revolve isn't exactly malicious, just continually seeking to twist the universe into a shape that better conforms to its own preconceptions and biases.
+All the while, everyone in this story remains unaware that the mythic world in which they think they live--a world which they are continually striving to better understand and respond to--may very well not exist.

-Or alternately that world does exist, just not in a way that anyone is willing to accept.
+Or alternately that world does exist, just not in a context that anyone is willing to accept.